Robert Martin Macon Constellation tenor ( Dolnet M70 )

 Having said that it's just possible that the manufacturers considered

-body tube, and may have decided to resort to soldering it on instead -
+of the body tube, and may have decided to resort to soldering it

-although the add-on theory is supported by earlier version of the horn
+on instead - although the add-on theory is supported by earlier

 Under the fingers the action feels slightly clumsy, though in fairness